 Loitering in or near Library buildings is prohibited and is in violation of California Penal Code, Section 647h.

 The Library has designated spaces for group work and for quiet study.
 Floors 5-8 and the Graduate Study Rooms in the Main Library are quiet areas.
 Quiet areas in the Music Library are marked with signs.
-Cell phone conversations and video conferencing are not allowed in quiet areas.
+Cell phone conversations, video conferencing, and group study are not allowed in quiet areas.

 Please be considerate of others.
 Note that even if you are using earphones, your electronic device may be loud enough to disrupt others.
 Limit cell phone use and video conferencing to areas where you will not disturb others.